ZediWards/zediwards.github.io/README.md

 My name is ZediWards

 ###
 This branch "source" will be where my source code for my website will reside.
-The master branch will house my output dir that is needed to serve the static html file for the website.
+The master branch will house my output directory that is needed to serve the static html files that is needed for the website.

 ####
-I will include a .gitignore file within the source dir that will include the output dir.
+I will include a .gitignore file within the Pelican file tree that will exclude the output directory from the source branch.

 #####
 Theoretical workflow for now: